 Since its establishment, the Applied Technology High School system has offered Emirati youth a career-based technical education.
-The system provides a solid, high standard Science and Mathematics curriculum that helps create the scientist, engineers and technologist needed to meet the knowledge-based economy of the UAE.
+The system provides a solid, high standard Science and Mathematics curriculum that helps create the scientists, engineers and technologists needed to meet the knowledge-based economy of the UAE.

-The ATHS system promotes two programs of study that build on the capacity of Emirati students, the ATHS Core Program and the Advanced Science Program.
+The ATHS system promotes two programs of study that build on the capacity of Emirati students, the ATHS Core Applied Technology Program and the Advanced Science Program.

-Through the ATHS Core Program, students are offered academic core subjects combined with cluster-based courses that are customized in accordance with their interest and academic performance.
-The Core program is presented in Regular and Advanced streams to target students' differing abilities.
+Through the ATHS Core Applied Technology Program, students are offered academic core subjects combined with cluster-based courses that are customized in accordance with their interest and academic performance.
+The Core Applied Technology program is presented in Regular and Advanced streams to target students' differing abilities.

 Founded in 2005, the Applied Technology High Schools have gone from strength to strength developing and nurturing Emirati talent and producing successful graduates who excel in technical and vocational fields both at home and abroad.
 We have established an entity that our Emirati families entrust with their children.
 We reciprocate their trust by cultivating the best attributes and traits in our students to produce diverse, self-reliant graduates, and a proud, confident work force for our country.